 Figure 6.
 NHL Survival, Unrelated HCT, Non-Myeloablative, by Cell Source

 Figure 7.
 Diffuse Large B-Cell Lymphoma Survival, Autologous HCT, by Disease Status

 Figure 8.
 Diffuse Large B-Cell Lymphoma Survival, Sibling HCT, by Disease Status

 Figure 9.
-Follicular Lymphoma Survival, Sibling HCT, by Disease Status
+Follicular Lymphoma Survival, By Disease Status and Donor Type

 Figure 10.
 Follicular Lymphoma Survival, Autologous HCT, by Disease Status